FennMacon/suburban-adventure/README.md

 ### Urban Plaza Mode
 The classic strip mall experience where you'd:
-- Grab a coffee at Dunkin before school/work
+- Grab a cosmic coffee at Donut Galaxy before school/work
 - Meet friends in the parking lot after hours
 - Pick up pizza from the local House of Pizza
 - Run errands at the convenience store